|

 was born.
 Her landlady told the police that Willis had gone out later in the

 day and had returned home drunk.
-She helped to get Willis to bed and noticed a
+She helped to get Willis to bed and noticed a bundle

-newborn baby girl.
-She called the police
+baby girl.
+She called the police and

-She was the last baby farmer to
+they arrested Rhoda Willis on the spot.
+She was the last baby farmer to be hanged on the 14th

-be hanged on the 14th of August 1907 at Cardiff.
+of August 1907 at Cardiff.
 Click here for a full

 account of this case compiled from contemporary news reports.